Last Updated on May 21, 2023 by Photography PX

 Overall, Canon’s Rebel T7i inherits much of the capabilities and functionality as the higher-end 80D.
 Yet, it’s budget-friendly and affordable, which makes it more attractive for beginners.

-Nikon’s D7500 is the company’s latest model in the semi-professional D7000 series and the budget-friendly alternative to the flagship D500.
-Initially released in the summer of 2017, it features a 20.9-megapixel CMOS sensor without an Anti-Aisling filter, the EXPEED 5 image processor, 4K UHD video up to 30 fps, and 1080p full HD video up to 60 fps.
-It also has a 3.2-inch tilting touchscreen, digital stabilization, weather sealing, headphone and microphone inputs, and wireless connectivity.
+Nikon’s D7500 represents the latest addition to the semi-professional D7000 series, serving as an economically attractive alternative to the flagship D500 model.
+Initially launched in the summer of 2017, it boasts a 20.9-megapixel CMOS sensor devoid of an Anti-Aliasing filter, the powerful EXPEED 5 image processor, 4K UHD video capabilities at up to 30 frames per second, and 1080p full HD video recording at up to 60 frames per second.
+This camera is also equipped with a versatile 3.2-inch tilting touchscreen, digital image stabilization, robust weather sealing, as well as headphone and microphone inputs, while offering seamless wireless connectivity.

-Canon’s 90D is the long-awaited replacement to the insanely popular EOS 80D and a complete overhaul in capabilities.
-Initially released in the fall of 2019, it features a 32.5-megapixel CMOS sensor, the DIGIC 8 image processor, 4K UHD up 30 fps, and 1080p up to 120 fps.
-It also has a 3.0-inch fully articulating touchscreen, 10 fps bursts, weather sealing, and headphone and microphone inputs.
+Canon’s 90D has been eagerly awaited as the successor to the highly acclaimed EOS 80D, and it delivers a significant upgrade in performance.
+Introduced in the autumn of 2019, this camera boasts a 32.5-megapixel CMOS sensor, is powered by the DIGIC 8 image processor, and is capable of shooting 4K UHD video at up to 30 frames per second, along with 1080p video at speeds of up to 120 frames per second.
+Additionally, it features a versatile 3.0-inch fully articulating touchscreen, impressive 10 frames per second burst shooting, robust weather sealing, and provisions for both headphone and microphone inputs.

 It obtains the confident 45-point all-cross type autofocusing system for composing through the viewfinder.
 However, unlike recent release, it receives the best iteration of Canon’s Dual Pixel AF to date, which now offers a total of 5,481 selectable AF points.
 These two systems combine to create the best focusing camera Canon has outside of their flagship 1DX.
 It also debuts the world’s first 32.5MP sensor, making it the highest-resolution APS-C camera outside of Canon’s M6 Mark II.
 Plus, Canon’s even equipped the camera with uncropped 4K video and full HD 120 fps, for super slow-motion.
 And even with its performance, the battery life is excellent at 1,300 shots per charge.